dnrohr/intellectual-history-knowledge-atlas/README.md

 The header is the global navigation and action bar:

-- **Explore** shows the combined split timeline and network workspace.
-- **Timeline** expands the historical timeline to the main workspace.
+- **Atlas**, **Timeline**, **Sources**, and **Focus** switch the primary workspace.
-- **Map** expands the relationship network graph to the main workspace.
-- **Add Thinker** opens a local manual-entry modal.
-- **Workbench** opens the curation and review panel.
-- **Find Path** opens the directed relationship path finder.
+- **Actions** contains global tasks including adding a thinker, opening Source Studio, exporting or importing data, and resetting the atlas.
-- **Reset** restores the bundled dataset and clears local browser-side edits.
+- **Reset Atlas** restores the bundled dataset and clears local browser-side edits.

-The second toolbar includes search, focus context, relationship shortcuts, filters, and quick lineage tools.
+The second toolbar includes scholar search, the current focus, fast filter presets, and the full filter drawer.
+Atlas also exposes **Find Bridge** for directed path searches.
 These actions operate on the currently selected thinker whenever one is focused.

 ### Screen Layout And Scrolling